-Real Disposable Income Per Capita Down Again in May
+Real Disposable Income Per Capita Continued to Inch Up in December

-With the release of this morning's report on May's Personal Incomes and Outlays, we can now take a closer look at "Real" Disposable Personal Income Per Capita.
-At two decimal places, the nominal .051% month-over-month change in disposable income is cut to -0.08% when we adjust for inflation.
-This is a decrease from last month's 0.45% nominal and a decrease from the 0.21% real change.
-The year-over-year metrics are 2.5% nominal and -3.61% real.
+With the release of Friday morning's report on December's personal incomes and outlays, we can now take a closer look at "real" disposable personal income per capita.
+At two decimal places, the nominal 0.22% month-over-month change in disposable income comes to 0.17% when we adjust for inflation.
+This is a decrease from last month's .28% nominal and 0.18% real change.
+The year-over-year metrics are 2.71% nominal and -2.20% real.

-The National Association of Realtors released the May data for their Pending Home Sales Index.
-According to the National Association of Realtors®, "Pending home sales crept higher in May, ending a six-month streak of declines."
+The National Association of Realtors released the December data for its pending home sales index.
+According to the National Association of Realtors®, "Pending home sales increased in December for the first time since May 2022 — following six consecutive months of declines."

-This morning's release of the May New Home Sales from the Census Bureau came in at 5696K, up 10.7% month-over-month from a revised 629K in April.
-The Investing.com forecast was for 588K.
-The median home price is now at $449K.
+This morning's release of the December new home sales from the Census Bureau came in at 616K, up 2.3% month-over-month from a revised 602K in November.
+The Investing.com forecast was for 617K.
+The median home price is now at $442K.